 Students will be invited to complete a short feedback questionnaire in Hilary term covering aspects of teaching, communication and resources within the Faculty.
 These will be looked at by the Director of Graduate Studies and relevant committees.
-You are welcome to raise any concerns or direct any feedback to Graduate Student Representatives, the Academic Office, your Course Director/Supervisor or the Director of Graduate Studies.
+You are welcome to raise any concerns or direct any

 The Faculty takes student feedback seriously and your feedback helps us to improve its provision of courses to students.
 Towards the middle of Hilary term, students are invited to complete a short feedback questionnaire online covering the aspects of teaching, communication, resources etc. Students are encouraged to complete this.
 All comments are anonymous.
-The results are then looked through by the Directors of Undergraduate and Graduate Studies and the relevant committees, making it an important part of quality assurance procedures for the continuing review and development of the course.
+The results are then looked through by the Director Graduate Studies and the relevant committees, making it an important part of quality assurance procedures for the continuing review and development of the course.

-A confidential suggestion box is also available in the Foyer at Pusey Lane.
+A confidential suggestion box is also available in the Foyer at 1 Pusey Lane.
 Any suggestions are discussed at the relevant committees.